 The Annual Meeting will be a completely virtual meeting.
 There will be no physical meeting location and the meeting will only be conducted via live webcast.
-The virtual Annual Meeting will be held on Tuesday, May 14, 2019 at 9:00 A.M., Central Daylight Time.
-To participate in the Annual Meeting and submit questions during the Annual Meeting, visit www.virtualshareholdermeeting.com/qes2019 and, in each case, enter the 16-digit control number included in your Notice of Internet Availability, on the proxy card you received, or in the instructions that accompanied your proxy materials.
+The virtual Annual Meeting will be held on Tuesday, May 12, 2020 at 9:00 A.M., Central Daylight Time.
+To participate in the Annual Meeting and submit questions during the Annual Meeting, visit www.virtualshareholdermeeting.com/qes2020 and, in each case, enter the 16-digit control number included in your Notice of Internet Availability, on the Proxy Card you received, or in the instructions that accompanied your Proxy Materials.
 Online check-in will begin at 8:45 A.M., Central Daylight Time.
 Please allow time for online check-in procedures.

-Our virtual shareholder meeting format uses technology designed to increase shareholder access, save the Company and our shareholders time and money, and provide our shareholders rights and opportunities to participate in the meeting similar to what they would have at an in-person meeting.
-In addition to on-line attendance, we provide shareholders with an opportunity to hear all portions of the official meeting as conducted by the Chairman of the Board and the Corporate Secretary, submit written questions and comments during the meeting, and vote on-line during the open poll portion of the meeting.
+Our virtual stockholder meeting format uses technology designed to increase stockholder access, save the Company and our stockholders time and money, and provide our stockholders rights and opportunities to participate in the meeting similar to what they would have at an in-person meeting.
+In addition to on-line attendance, we provide stockholders with an opportunity to hear all portions of the official meeting as conducted by the Chairman of the Board and the Corporate Secretary, submit written questions and comments during the meeting, and vote on-line during the open poll portion of the meeting.